manojbusam/DesignPatterns/README.md

-# Different Design patterns in the Software designing in python
+# Different Design patterns in Software Architecture in python

 Certainly!
 Here's a list of various design patterns used in software development: